department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.allergyIntolerance-notes.md

   - logical to put this into `.recorder`, but that doesn't support a Organization reference
   - use alternate-reference extension on the recorder, with a Organization holding the facilityIdentifier.
     - `http://hl7.org/fhir/StructureDefinition/alternate-reference`
+  - contained Observation
+    - if changed to not contained, in order to support _include, we must define a search parameter against alternate-reference so that can be used in search _include.

 #### Mapping Concerns